-To ensure that each individual pupil makes good progress according to their ability - and that they are encouraged to achieve - planning and teaching at Thornton College will incorporate differentiation.
-Differentiation will involve a range of resources, approaches, strategies and delivery based on an understanding of the individual differences and needs within the class and an understanding of how pupils learn.
+To ensure that each individual pupil makes good progress according to their ability - and that they are encouraged to achieve - planning and teaching at Thornton College will incorporate adaptive teaching, which will involve a range of resources, approaches, strategies and delivery based on an understanding of the individual differences and needs within the class and an understanding of how pupils learn.

-Teaching staff are able to seek guidance on strategies and resources from NACE (National Association for Able Children in Education) and Thornton's Learning Development Department.
+Teaching staff can seek guidance on strategies and resources from NACE (National Association for Able Children in Education) and Thornton's Learning Development Department.